RDBALL/can-of-books-backend/README.md

 ## Change Log

 —
- **v 2.0.0**
+ **v 3.0.0**

-* Added form to submit new books to the library
+* Added form to submit update new books to the library
-* Added button to delete books from the library
+* Added button submit that displays new data into the library.
+* Worked in the module to close form after user enters data

 ---